strudelbots/strudel-public/code/README_template.md

 ### Create Strudel-Test Action in your Github Repository (optional)

-1. Create a new file in the `.github/workflows` directory with the name `strudel-test.yml` This step is optional and can be used to run strudel test that verifies your set-up is correct
+This step is optional and can be used to run strudel test that verifies your set-up is correct.
+1. Open your repository in GitHub/IDE.
+2. Create a new file in the `.github/workflows` directory with the name `strudel-test.yml`.
 2. Copy the following code into the file:
 ```yaml
 test-client-job-come-here